ProfMikeWood/ocean_modeling_book/_build/html/_sources/getting_started/installing_compiler_and_mpi.md

 ```
 brew install gcc
 ```
-Then, add the following lines to the .bash_profile.
+Then, add the following lines to the `.bash_profile`.
 ```
 export CC=gcc
 export CXX=g++